param-khakhar/Parallel-and-Distributed-Programming-COL380/A2/README.md

 - In order to perform a **test** run of 50 iterations, use make test n=3 i=../inputs/matrix_1.txt t=2 s=1.
 The number of iterations can therefore be changed in the make file in the folder /bin.

+- In order to run the distributed version use strategy 4, as of now use, make distributed n=3 i=../inputs/matrix_1.txt t=2 s=1.